-What does a chief investment officer do?
+Meet your chief investment officer

 In your new role, you succeed Christopher Jones, the founding chief investment officer of Edelman Financial Engines.
 Is there anything you will do differently?